 - 1.1 1: Exterus Outdoor Development Men’s Moisture Wicking Cargo Shorts

-- 3 2: Columbia Men’s Barracuda Killer Shorts
+- 1.2 2: Columbia Men’s Barracuda Killer Hike Shorts

-- 4 3: Bimini Bay Outfitters Men’s Outback Shorts
+- 1.3 3: Bimini Bay Outfitters Men’s Outback Shorts for Hiking

-If you’re planning on hitting the trail any time soon, you’ll need some thin, light clothing if it looks as though the weather is going to be good.
+If you’re planning on hitting the trail during the summer, you’ll need some thin, light clothing if it looks as though the weather is going to be good.
 Wearing the right hiking shorts means you can have the freedom to move around as you please, but it also means you won’t overheat.

 Hiking shorts may not be the most fashionable clothing item out there, but the right shorts can help to prevent against scrapes, while also giving you the right amount of pockets so you can keep your much-needed equipment close to hand.

 Here’s our list of the best hiking shorts for men and women available on the market:

 Best Hiking Shorts for Men Reviewed

 1: Exterus Outdoor Development Men’s Moisture Wicking Cargo Shorts